 Equine travel anxiety is much more common than people realize.
 Experienced horse trainers and owners have likely experienced a horse that has anxiousness about getting into and traveling in a trailer.
 Getting an anxious horse into a trailer is quite a task and can take much more time than it does for horses that aren't nervous about traveling.

-One of the most common symptoms of horse anxiety is shaking.
+One of the most common symptoms of nervousness is shaking.
 Their bodies will begin to tremble and there will be a visible shake.
-Horse owners will notice it if their skin is trembling as they touch them or if they can see it with observation.
+Horse owners can notice it if their skin is trembling as they touch them or if they can see it with observation.

-Another symptom of equine anxiety is going to their corner of the stall and staying put.
+Another symptom of anxiety is going to their corner of the stall and staying put.
 They will go to the corner of the stall and not move if they are experiencing anxiety.
 You may notice excessive eye-rolling.

 Other symptoms of equine anxiety are horses running away at a frantic pace, rearing and using their front legs for defense, or whinnying excessively.

-Horse anxiety can have terrible consequences and side effects.
-It can cause them to under eat and experience nausea when eating or drinking.
+Nervousness in horses can have terrible consequences and side effects.
+It can cause them to undereat and experience nausea when eating or drinking.
 This means that horses with serious anxiety can begin to become malnourished and suffer from the consequences of that.
 They will begin losing body fat, muscle mass, and imperative vitamins and minerals.
-These side effects of horse anxiety are dangerous and life-threatening.

 Some equine owners have a very hard time managing a horse that has these serious anxiety problems.
 They may not be equipped to handle such a horse.
 This is a very sensitive and delicate situation.
 Sometimes, it will be best if they get to a therapeutic place where they can be taken care of by expert trainers that have experience with anxious animals.
 Other times, it will just require a lot of patience and veterinary care to get them to a better and healthier place.

-First of all, it is necessary to figure out what causes your horse to have anxiety.
-Taking notes and remembering when they display anxious behaviors is imperative in helping to pinpoint the triggers of equine anxiety.
+When treating anxiety, it is necessary to figure out what causes your horse stress.
+Taking notes and remembering when they display anxious behaviors is imperative in helping to pinpoint the triggers of anxiety.
 Bringing that information along with you to the veterinarian will be very helpful in giving them the ability to diagnose and treat your horse for anxiety.